-This section empowered participants to recommend ways to improve the procurement and contracting process through the following questions:
+This section empowered participants to use their imagination and think of recommendations or ways to improve the procurement and contracting process through the following questions:

 - How can DOI reduce barriers that underserved and/or small and disadvantaged businesses face when they participate or attempt to participate in procurement and contracting opportunities? - What could immediately help your business (or those you represent) to be more competitive and "procurement ready" for federal contract awards? - Anything else we should know?